 Electric Vehicle ChargeSmart Grants

-Applications are being assessed to award $550,000 in grant funding to expand Tasmania's statewide public electric vehicle (EV) fast charging network.
+Under the third round of the ChargeSmart Electric Vehicle Charging Grants program, the Tasmanian Government is awarding $567,000 in grant funding to expand Tasmania's statewide public electric vehicle (EV) fast charging network.

 ChargeSmart is an initiative of the Transport Emissions Reduction and Resilience Plan 2024-29